-We previously ran a search through over 200 job listings from Indeed, a prime job website in over 50 countries.
-The results showed that effective task management was one of the top skills employers were expecting from their project managers.
+Note: We previously ran a search through over 200 job listings from Indeed, a prime job website in over 50 countries.
+The results showed that effective task management was one of the top skills employers were expecting from a project manager.
 This shows just how important task management is for employers when it comes to achieving results and working effectively.
 It also depends on what are the project management methodologies they use and how they plan out their work and project delivery.

 Meet your deadlines

 Nobody wants to waste endless hours on admin tasks like checking emails or sending invoices.
 That’s why you need to set time limits for your tasks.
 These boundaries help you focus on what matters most.

-Unless you’re monitoring how much time you’re spending on each task, you’re more likely to waste your day.
-By restricting the hours spent on low-priority or time-wasting activities you’ll be able to direct the largest part of your day towards more productive tasks and deliver work within the time span agreed upon with your client.
+By restricting the hours spent on low-priority or time-wasting activities, you’ll be able to direct the largest part of your day towards more productive tasks and becomes less likely to waste your day.

 Stay within budget

-Most tasks are linked to a budget in one way or another.
-Whether you need money to buy new software or office supplies, hire a consultant or new employee, download stock images, or make a promotional video for your client, your work is always tied to a set budget.
+Whether you need money to buy new software or make a promotional video for your client, your work is always tied to a set budget.

 To ensure you don’t exceed that sum of money, you can divide your full budget according to each task and attribute part of it to individual activities based on your estimates.

 Set clear priorities

 Outlining your priorities is crucial for maintaining a balanced workload while also hitting your deadlines.
-That’s why keeping all your tasks grouped after their urgency or importance also helps you set clear priorities.
+That’s why keeping all your tasks grouped after their urgency helps you set clear priorities.
 Imagine feeling productive in the morning and then losing your motivation because you just don’t know where to start work.

 But you might feel like everything is a priority.
 So read on to find out what methods you can use to prioritize and organize tasks with minimum effort.